MonikerDev/Last-Date/README.md

 ### __Yarnspinner__

-Yarnspinner is a dialog engine built by _Yarn Spinner ltd._ originally for _Secret Lab's_ _"Night in the Woods"_.
+Yarnspinner is a dialog engine built by _Yarn Spinner ltd._ originally for _Secret Lab's "Night in the Woods"_.
 As it is opensource for use, it made for a great way to implement dialog without worrying about the overall control of it.

 > [!TIP]
 > You can find more info as well as their details [here](https://www.yarnspinner.dev).

 ## __Notes__

+* The game needs a complete redesign, but theoretically the only issue is the combat system
+* There were some systems imagined that were out of scope for the time frame
+  * A fleshed out item system for use in combat
+  * Overworld decay
+  * Character-specific stats
+  * A full overworld map and host of locations

 > [!WARNING]
 > As this is a proof of concept, the project is not guaranteed to finish and all design decisions are subject to change.